fabiospampinato/tiny-sqlite3/readme.md

 const limit = 1;
 const rows = await db.sql`SELECT * FROM example LIMIT ${limit}`;

+// Generate a query to execute later, with the standalone "sql" function

+const query = sql`SELECT * FROM example LIMIT ${limit}`;

 // Interpolate a raw, unescaped, string in a SQL query

 const rows2 = await db.sql`SELECT * FROM ${db.raw ( 'example' )} LIMIT ${limit}`;

+// Generate a raw value to interpolate later, with the standalone "raw" function

+const rawValue = raw ( 'example' );

 // Perform a SQL query, but get the result as plain JSON instead